Applied-Machine-Learning-2022/microdebitage-ml-project/README.md

 I also did this method with the parameters 'max_depth', 'min_samples_leaf', and 'min_weight_fraction_leaf'.
 I inserted these parameters into a decision tree and got an accuracy of 80.8%.
 I attempted to use GridSearchCV for decision trees, and it gave a lower accuracy, around 80.7% (although it took a long time to do so).
 I did not run the random forest model for this scenario because decision trees were more promising.

 #### Column Deletion
-With the deleted columns, a non-tuned decision tree model had an accuracy of [I need to rerun the dt
+With the deleted columns, a non-tuned decision tree model had an accuracy of 28.47%.
+A tuned tree had 36.9% accuracy.

+### Random Forest
+I decided to test out random forest because it relies on multiple randomly generated decision tree which should, in theory, increase model accuracy and reduce overfitting.

+#### With Transparency, Curvature, and Angularity Columns
+My accuracy for a basic model was 81.98% and a tuned model via GridSearchCV (it worked!) was 81.87%.

+#### Column Deletion
+A basic random forest model without parameter tuning was 37.4% accurate.
+I was able to use GridSearchCV and get some parameters.
+The result was a similar accuracy of 37.39%.
+This didn't feel right, but since we had a better model given our time constraints, I did not explore further.

 ##### Some Shortcomings...
-only using accuracy as a performance metric not tuning random forest even though it was low accuracy not waiting for gridsearchcv to run (took >2hrs)
+* only using accuracy as a performance metric instead of precision or F1 score
+* not double-checking random forest tuning even though it was low accuracy
+* not waiting for GridSearchCV to run on decision tree model (took >2hrs)